samapriya/gee_asset_manager_addon/README.md

 ### Changelog

+### v0.5.3
+- Updated app2script tool to handle change in element

 ### v0.5.2
 - Updated copy tool to allow for non mirrored copy
 - Updated task and task cancel tools to account for states Pending and Cancelling